MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 # Correlating IoT Hub C2D and D2C messages with Durable Functions

 This repository contains code sample which implements correlation of IoT Hub C2D and D2C messages and  thus enables asynchronous request-response communication model thru IoT Hub messaging feature.
-This article expects you have previous knowledge on Azure Durable Functions and Azure IoT Hub.
+To be able to follow this article, you should have knowledge of Azure Durable Functions and Azure IoT Hub.

-Our need to correlate IoT Hub C2D and D2C messages arose during work within IoT project we worked on.
-We have used SW IoT gateway ([SW Gateway Deamon solution from IQRF](https://www.iqrf.org/technology/iqrf-gw-daemon) )  deployable to wide range of devices (including Raspberry PI), which surfaces it's management API thru IoT Hub messaging.
+Our need to correlate IoT Hub C2D and D2C messages arose during work on IoT project, in which we have used SW IoT gateway ([SW Gateway Deamon solution from IQRF](https://www.iqrf.org/technology/iqrf-gw-daemon) )  deployable to wide range of devices (including Raspberry PI), which surfaces it's management API thru IoT Hub messaging.
 More specifically it is capable to receive management commands thru direct cloud to device (C2D - request) messages sent thru IoT Hub and subsequently send response thru device to cloud (D2C) message.
+This management feature allows users to bond and unbond new sensors to and from the gateway, schedule sensor value reading tasks, put sensors to sleep to save battery life etc.

-Aim of project was to built mobile management application.
-To achieve that we needed to implement management console for such device, we need to build backend which will handle communication with the device thru IoT Hub.
+Aim of the project was to built management application, which would allow users to manage GW using their mobile phones.
+To achieve that, we needed to implement backend which would handle communication with the gateway thru IoT Hub.

-In case of device management implemented using messages floating thru IoT Hub there is need to perform following steps:
+Process of management action invocation and processing is following:

-- Initiate command (User/Management Console)
+- Initiate command (User from the mobile management application)
-- Send command to device thru IoT Hub (C2D)
+- Send command to gateway thru IoT Hub (C2D)
--  Receive and process results from device (D2C)
+-  Receive and process results from gateway (D2C)
--  Provide results back to user or management console
+-  Provide results back to user/ mobile management application

-To enable such manner of management we decided to utilize **durable functions** and it's orchestration context and built solution with following architecture:
+To enable such manner of gateway management we decided to utilize **durable functions** and it's orchestration context and we built solution with following architecture:

 ![Architecture](AzureFunctionsArchitecture.png)